AdoPiSoft-Plugins/dataplicity-plugin/README.md

 # dataplicity-plugin
-You can monitor your machine remotely.
+Access your machine's admin like NGROK and you can also access your machine's shell, etc.